servo/servo.org/_posts/2026-02-03-january-in-servo.md

 **Text input fields** have received a lot of love this month.
 Clicking in an input field will position the cursor accordingly (@mrobinson, @jdm, @Loirooriol, #41906, #41974, #41931), as will clicking past the end of a multiline input (@mrobinson, @Loirooriol, #41909).
 Selecting text with the mouse in input fields works (@mrobinson, #42049), and double and triple clicks now toggle selections (@mrobinson, #41926).
+Finally, we fixed a bug causing the input caret to be hidden in `<input>` elements inside of Shadow DOM content (@stevennovaryo, #42233).

 The `cursor-color` CSS property is respected when rendering the input cursor (@mrobinson, #41976), and newlines can no longer be pasted into single line inputs (@mrobinson, #41934)
 Finally, we fixed a panic that occurred when focusing a text field that is disabled (@mrobinson, #42078), as well as panics from APIs like `setRangeText` that confused bytes and UTF-8 character indices (@mrobinson, #41588).